pharmaR/riskassessment/README.md

 Validation can serve as an umbrella for various terms, and admittedly, companies will diverge on what may be the “correct approach”.
-The `riskassessment` app is built on a `rismetric`-foundation, whose deverlopers follow the validation philosophy proposed in [this white paper](https://www.pharmar.org/white-paper/) published by the R Validation Hub.
+The `riskassessment` app is built on a `rismetric`-foundation, whose developers follow the validation philosophy proposed in [this white paper](https://www.pharmar.org/white-paper/) published by the R Validation Hub.
 As such, the scope of `riskassessment` and `riskmetric` are only designed to support decision making from that view point.
 The